ahnj/snowfla/content/posts/build-snowflake-kafka-connector.md

 ```

-We're now done with setting up and testing Snowflake user and secrets.
+Snowflake user and secret setup is now complete.
 Let's now embed this into our testing rig.

-# Snowflake secrets configuration
+# Arm Tests with Snowflake secrets
 Make a copy of [profile.json.example](https://github.com/snowflakedb/snowflake-kafka-connector/blob/master/profile.json.example) as `profile.json` and enter your Snowflake secrets.

 ```bash